 Our geology excursions will take us into the amazing world of rocky shore marine biology – again detail made plain will be the order of the day.

-Over the last 19 years we have always looked forward to running this course and have had little reason to change anything.
+Over the last 20 years, I have always looked forward to running this course and have had little reason to change anything.
 We have had a wide range of people – some have been experts themselves, others beginners; teachers, but all have carried an enthusiasm and willingness to share knowledge.
-Camaraderie and humour has been wonderful each year.
+Camaraderie and humour have been wonderful each year.

 The course is very full-on and there is a fair amount of travel but the locations make it well worth it.
 Often we swing from one topic to another without moving when on the headlands – they are that good.
 This is not a birders course, but we have a list all the same – over 60!